 The Faculty Board of Science and Technology

 150 credits including (1) 60 credits in biology and 30 credits in chemistry or 30 credits in earth science, or (2) 90 credits in biology, in both cases including Fundamental and Molecular Systematics, 10 credits, or Evolutionary Patterns, 15 credits.
 English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").

-design simple databases in MySQL
+design simple relation databases

 outline solutions to information flow based on Perl, R and SQL for a systematic research project

 The course presents and applies the most popular open environments in bioinformatics to design practical solutions to concrete problems within the systematics. - Automation of bioinformatic data management; application of bioinformatics, from process to algorithm, to solve problems through programming. - Biological relation databases; common database types, design of relational databases, data management with SQL. - Automation with Perl; basic syntax and logic, references, subroutines and modules, regular expressions, file management, Perl DBI. - Numerical data analysis with R; data structures, import of data, visualisation, program packages in R, interface with databases. - Programming for the web; Apache web server, HTML, Perl programming for the web and CSS.

 The teaching is given in the form of e-teaching